wix-incubator/react-templates/README.md

 ```

 ## style
 To make React templates more similar to HTML, we allow the settings of inline styles.
 This will change the styles from hyphen to camelCase.
 And you can still return an object from evaluation context.
-Please note that if you set inline styles, you'll need to open single curly braces for the js context, and another for the object.
+If you set inline styles, you'll need to open single curly braces for the js context, and another for the object.
 You'll also need to use camelCase.

 ###### Sample:
 ```html